evolutionary ecology | adaptation | global change biology

 |

-We have conducted several experiments aimed at understanding how a warmer, drier world might change the gut microbiome communities of slender anoles in Panama.
-We used greenhouse experiments (top pic, right) to determine the short term effects of warming on lizard gut communities, and have paired these with studies of the changing gut communities on the hotter experimental islands.
-We also found that gut microbe community composition changed dramatically in mainland populations after a record-setting drought that occurred during the dry season of 2019 (bottom pic, right).
-In the near future, we plan to manipulate lizard gut microbiomes using antibiotics and fecal transplants to test how microbiome variation mediates lizard fitness on warmer versus cooler islands.
-This research is done in collaboration with Christian Cox and W. Owen McMillan and is currently being led by graduate student Claire Williams. |
+We are conducting experiments aimed at understanding how a warmer, drier world might change the gut microbiome communities of slender anoles in Panama, and how these changes might affect lizard health and fitness.
+We are using greenhouse experiments (top pic, right) in combination with longitudinal sampling on mainland Panama and field-transplant experiments to warm islands to understand both the short and long-term effects of environmental change on lizard gut communities, and how these changes might affect lizard fitness.
+In the near future, we plan to manipulate lizard gut microbiomes using antibiotics and probiotics to determine which microbes strongly affect lizard thermal tolerance (among other traits) and to test how microbiome variation mediates lizard fitness on warmer versus cooler islands.
+This research is done in collaboration with Christian Cox, W. Owen McMillan, and Candace Williams, and is currently being led by lab members Claire Williams and Samantha Fontaine. |